-Other survey research and sociological analysis suggest that Russians hold different attitudes regarding "fairness" than Westerners, and that Russians have very different ideas about the proper role of government, given the extensive role of the state in providing health care, housing, transportation among other services.
-We added three questions similar to those used in other Russian sociological surveys asking whether the government should provide health care, education and employment.
-However, the vast majority of subjects agreed or strongly agreed that government should provide these services, leaving little useful statistical variation.
-We also added a question about where profits come from and made several editorial changes in other questions.
+Other survey research and sociological analysis suggest that Russians view fairness differently than Westerners, and that most Russians believe the government's proper role should be extensive rather than minimal.
+We added three questions asking whether the government should provide health care, education and employment.
+The vast majority of subjects agreed or strongly agreed that government should provide these services, leaving little useful statistical variation.
+We also added a question about where profits come from and made editorial changes in other questions.

 We made several technical changes in the survey instrument.
 First, we changed the response scale to a 6-point Likert scale.
 Many scale design experts prefer a response scale without a middle alternative and thus recommend 4-point or 6-point Likert scales.
-We also standard survey design practice by rearranging the order of the questions to place "easier" questions higher in the questionnaire "harder" questions later.
+We also followed standard survey design practice by rearranging the order of the questions to place "easier" questions higher in the questionnaire with "harder" questions later.